-In 1906, Luther Lee Blake established the Standard Statistics Bureau to offer financial data on companies excluding railroads.
-Unlike annual publications, Standard Statistics utilized 5-by-7-inch cards for more frequent updates.
+In 1906, Luther Lee Blake established the Standard Statistics Bureau to offer financial data on non-railroad companies, utilizing 5-by-7-inch cards for more frequent updates compared to annually published books.

-In 1941, Paul Talbot Babson acquired Poor's Publishing and merged it with Standard Statistics, creating Standard & Poor's Corp.
+In 1941, Paul Talbot Babson acquired Poor's Publishing and merged it with Standard Statistics, resulting in the creation of Standard & Poor's Corp.

-In 1966, The McGraw-Hill Companies acquired Standard & Poor's Corp., expanding McGraw-Hill into financial information services.
+In 1966, The McGraw-Hill Companies acquired Standard & Poor's Corp., expanding McGraw-Hill's reach into financial information services.

-In 2000, S&P developed criteria and methodology for assessing corporate governance and began issuing Corporate Governance Scores (CGS) to evaluate corporate governance practices of public U.S. corporations upon request.
+In 2000, S&P began issuing Corporate Governance Scores (CGS) to assess the corporate governance practices of public U.S. corporations, assigned at the request of the company and were non-public.

 In 2005, S&P discontinued issuing Corporate Governance Scores (CGS).

-In 2007, the real estate bubble burst, causing many loans to default and leading to staggering losses for investors in highly rated CDOs.
+In 2007, the real estate bubble burst, causing many loans to default and leading to staggering losses for investors in AAA-rated CDOs.

-In 2008, S&P was cited for contributing to the financial crisis by assigning AAA ratings to risky pools of loans in the collateralized debt obligation (CDO) market.
+In 2008, credit rating agencies like S&P were cited for contributing to the financial crisis by giving AAA ratings to risky pools of loans in the CDO market.

-In April 2009, S&P called for "new faces" in the Irish government, which was seen as interfering in the democratic process, and later stated they were "misunderstood".
+In April 2009, S&P called for "new faces" in the Irish government, which was perceived as interference; they later stated they were "misunderstood".

-In November 2009, the European Commission formally charged S&P with abusing its position as the sole provider of international securities identification codes for United States of America securities.
+In November 2009, the European Commission formally charged S&P with abusing its position as the sole provider of international securities identification codes for United States of America securities by requiring European financial firms and data vendors to pay licensing fees.

 On August 5, 2011, S&P lowered the US's sovereign long-term credit rating from AAA to AA+ following the enactment of the Budget Control Act of 2011.

-On November 11, 2011, S&P erroneously announced the cut of France's triple-A rating (AAA), prompting calls for more regulation of private credit rating agencies.
+On November 11, 2011, S&P mistakenly announced the cut of France's triple-A rating (AAA), leading to calls for increased regulation.

-In 2011, S&P acknowledged making a US$2 trillion error in its justification for downgrading the credit rating of the United States, but stated that it "had no impact on the rating decision".
+In 2011, S&P acknowledged a US$2 trillion error in its justification for downgrading the United States' credit rating, but claimed it had no impact on the rating decision.

-In 2011, S&P discontinued providing stand-alone Governance, Accountability, Management Metrics and Analysis (GAMMA) scores but continued to incorporate governance analysis in credit ratings.
+In 2011, S&P stopped providing stand-alone governance scores, but continued to incorporate governance analysis in global and local scale credit ratings.

-In November 2012, S&P published its criteria for evaluating management and governance credit factors of insurers and non-financial enterprises, incorporating enterprise risk management analysis in debt ratings.
+In November 2012, S&P published its criteria for evaluating management and governance credit factors for insurers and non-financial enterprises, which are used as a component in assessing overall creditworthiness.

-In November 2012, the Federal Court of Australia found that a reasonably competent ratings agency could not have rated the Rembrandt 2006-3 CPDO AAA and that S&P’s rating was misleading and deceptive.
+In November 2012, the Federal Court of Australia found that S&P's AAA rating of the Rembrandt 2006-2 and 2006-3 CPDO notes was misleading and deceptive, involving negligent misrepresentations to potential investors.

 On April 15, 2013, the Department of Justice was ordered to grant S&P access to evidence in the fraud case.

-In 2015, Standard and Poor's paid $1.5 billion to settle lawsuits asserting its inaccurate ratings defrauded investors.
+In 2015, Standard and Poor's paid $1.5 billion to settle lawsuits from the U.S. Justice Department, state governments, and the California Public Employees' Retirement System, alleging inaccurate ratings defrauded investors.

 The United States of America is a federal republic located...